How to Disable and Stop firewalld on CentOS or Rocky Linux

 sudo systemctl disable firewalld

-To prevent other services from activating firewalld, mask firewalld from other services on the system:
+3. Other active services can reactivate firewalld.
+To prevent other services from activating it, mask firewalld from other services on the system:

 sudo systemctl mask --now firewalld